bigcarl35/Luashitacast-Scripts/README.md

 **/region**: Swaps between *owned/not* owned indicating if player's nation controls the area from the last conquest tally.
 Used with some conditional gear.
 **/petfood [name]**: Equips either named petfood or determines best pet food and equips that.
+**/ajug**: Turns on/off automated jug pet routine when Call Beast invoked and no jug in ammo slot.
-**/gearset "name"**: Equips the specified gear set and turns off automatic gears swapping.
+**/gearset "name" [on]**: Equips the specified gear set and turns off automatic gears swapping if optional parameter isn't included.
 **/craftset [AL|BN|CL|CO|GS|LT|SM|WW]**: Equips the crafting gear set specified and turns off gear swapping.
 AL - Alchemy, BN - Bonecraft, CL - Clothcraft, CO - Cooking, GS - Goldsmithing, LT - Leathercraft, SM - Smithing, WW - Woodworking.